libp2p/specs/kad-dht/README.md

                becomes the new best peer (`Pb`).
 			2. If the new value loses, we add the current peer to `Po`.
-	2. If successful without a value, the response will contain the closest nodes the peer knows to the key `K`.
+	2. If successful without a value, the response will contain the closest nodes the peer knows to the key `Key`.
 Add them to the candidate list `Pn`, except for those that have already been queried.
 	3. If an error or timeout occurs, discard it.
 4. Go to 1.